Everest Base Camp

 The Everest Basecamp trek suits those who are keen walkers.
 Each day is normally 4-5hrs of walking, and each member only carries a light (5-6kg) backpack.
 The walking is not overly strenuous and the path is normally very good although it can be rocky in places.
-All members have their personal equipment carried by our team of porters.
+All members have their personal equipment carried by our team of superstar porters.

 We would expect people to have 10-12kg of equipment each, this excludes the small rucksack that we each carry with us each day.
 If you like majestic mountain views then this might just be the trip for you.
 Not sure whether you're ready?
 No sweat!
 Drop us a message and we'll be happy to talk it through with you.
 Or take our Everest Base Camp 'Readiness' test and find out.
 Test